With Girlboss, Sophia Amoruso Is Using Past Failures to Fuel Her Latest Success

 Beaudin doesn’t think so.
 As long as there are working women, they will find these communities extremely attractive, she says.
 Inevitably, there will be some consolidation, but a platform like Girlboss is in a strong position to branch out to new audiences if necessary, and to add value to the one it has.
 “If the content can keep up with the need, and there’s a way to curate the community so they become an integral part of it,” she says, “then it will be very sticky.”

-Monique Bryan has followed Girlboss from the beginning.
-A longtime fan of Amoruso’s hustle, she read the book and listens to the podcast.
-When she heard about the first rally, no way was she going to miss it.
+Monique Bryan has been a longtime fan of Amoruso’s hustle.
+When she heard about the first Girlboss rally in L.A., no way was she going to miss it.
 Nor did she care that Nasty Gal had filed for Chapter 11.
 “For her to be able to throw something like this in the face of all that?
 Like, she’s not crawling under a rock.
 It only made me more interested.”
-Bryan had just left her second startup and didn’t exactly have the money, but it was 10 degrees in Toronto, where she lives, and she’d always wanted to go to L.A., so she bought the ticket and booked her trip for about $1,100 in U.S. dollars.
+Bryan had just left her second startup in Toronto and wasn’t flush with cash.
+But she bought the ticket and booked her trip for about $1,100.

-Between then and the time of the actual event, a lot changed.
-She celebrated her 36th birthday, went to the doctor, and was diagnosed with breast cancer.
+By the time she traveled to California, a lot changed.
+She celebrated her 36th birthday and was diagnosed with breast cancer.
 She was told she needed to do chemo and radiation, and to freeze her eggs, and she needed to do it all right away.
 But she took the trip.
-On March 4 at 8:00 a.m., Bryan stood outside the Hudson Loft in line with the other 500 girlbosses who’d gathered from around the world.
+That March, Bryan stood in line with the other 500 girlbosses who’d gathered from around the world.

 Bryan remembers the excitement of going in and getting her iridescent name badge, the Girlboss D.J., the glam squad room, her clear knapsack swag bag.
 “Everything was branded so beautifully,” she says, “and I’m super critical.”
 She also remembers the variety of speakers, from comedian Whitney Cummings to Glossier founder Emily Weiss.
 But the one she’ll never forget was the one she heard completely by accident, when she ended up at a talk by Samantha Paige, an artist diagnosed with thyroid cancer at age 21, who’d bared her preventive double mastectomy in a striking Equinox campaign.

-Back home, going through treatment, she took Paige’s advice to heart.
-“I didn’t realize how important it would be to me,” says Bryan, who was declared cancer-free in August 2017, and launched her latest business, a company that coaches women entrepreneurs.
-Does she plan to attend the New York rally this fall?
+Back home, going through treatment, Bryan took Paige’s advice.
+“I didn’t realize how important it would be to me,” she says.
+Bryan, who was declared cancer-free in August 2017, then launched her next business, a company that coaches women entrepreneurs.
+Has she attended more rallies?
 Yes.
-Would she join the Girlboss Collective?
+Did she join the Girlboss professional network?
 Hell, yes.
 “I’m her target customer,” she says of Amoruso.
 “We’re all just ready to absorb her books, social media, whatever she’s giving out.”